 By 1875, they were worth $180,580 with about 300 members.

 They created a unique form of government called ‘criticism.’
 It cured all sorts of faults, including selfishness, idleness, rudeness and a love of novel-reading.

 In 1875 a New York journalist named Charles Nordhoff visited the Oneida community and watched a session of criticism.
 John Humphrey Noyes sat in a large rocking chair as a group of 15 criticized a young man named Charles, who sat in the middle of the room.

 Charles, they told him, sometimes used slang, acted supercilious and haughty and sometimes used pet names for people he liked.
 One critic said Charles had condemned the beefsteak as tough and made other unnecessary remarks about the food on the table.

 Charles himself conceded he had started to think religion wasn’t important, but he was correcting that error.

 But it was John Humphrey Noyes’ views on sex that got him into trouble.
 He believed in ‘complex marriage,’ or what others call polygamy.

-He solved the problem by having young men practice having sex with older Perfectionist women who'd gone through menopause.
-That way, the young men could practice controlling ejaculation, which was Noyes' preferred method of birth control.
+He solved the problem by having young men practice having sex with older Perfectionist women who’d gone through menopause.
+That way, the young men could practice delaying gratification, which was Noyes’ preferred method of birth control.
 He also believed women had the right to choose whether to have a child.

 John Humphrey Noyes reserved most of the community’s young virgins for himself.